 Annual River Basin Tour

 Each year, these fun and informative multi-day tours draw attendees statewide.
 Water Education Colorado takes lawmakers, water managers, attorneys, engineers and members of the public on a tour of a different river basin in Colorado to learn about the history, water-management practices and challenges of the area.
 Participants can also take part in extra-curricular activities, such as rafting or fly-fishing, dine at area ranches or open-space parks, and network among peers.
-Our next tour will be held in June 2019 along the South Platte River.

 “It’s so critical to get out and experience places first hand.
 Policy-making, or urban growth, or the like can’t happen effectively if they happen in a bubble.”